ZF7724/EnglishDictionaryWebapp/README.md

 V.2= Does the same thing but with data located on a server in which mySQL module is integrated.

-V.3= Planning on creating GUI for users.
+V.3= Planning on adding and creating GUI